-HC offers clients the option of obtaining certain financial solutions from unaffiliated third-party financial institutions with the assistance of its affiliate, Focus Treasury & Credit Solutions, LLC ("FTCS"), a wholly owned subsidiary of its parent company, Focus Financial Partners, LLC.
-These third-party financial institutions are banks and non-banks (the "Network Institutions") that offer credit and cash management solutions to HC clients.
-Certain other unaffiliated third parties provide administrative and settlement services to facilitate FTCS's cash management solutions.
-FTCS acts as an intermediary to facilitate clients' access to these credit and cash management solutions.
+HC offers clients the option of obtaining certain financial solutions from unaffiliated third-party financial institutions through UPTIQ Treasury & Credit Solutions, LLC (together with UPTIQ, Inc. and its affiliates, "UPTIQ").
+These third-party financial institutions are banks and non-banks that offer credit and cash management solutions to HC clients, as well as certain other unaffiliated third parties that provide administrative and settlement services to facilitate UPTIQ's cash management solutions.
+UPTIQ acts as an intermediary to facilitate HC's clients' access to these credit and cash management solutions.